The cons of conventional dentistry

-More seriously, it is claimed (even by a number of "alternative" dentists such as those who [commendably] practise mercury-free dentistry) that conventional but toxic dental practices are fraught with health dangers (i.e. lack consideration for the detrimental systemic effects of dental treatments such as amalgam fillings and root canals), including interfering with the capacity for self-healing inherent in your entire body, even your teeth, gums and mouth.
+Even more seriously, it is claimed (even by a number of "alternative" dentists such as those who [thankfully] practise mercury-free dentistry) that conventional but toxic dental practices are fraught with health dangers (i.e. lack consideration for the detrimental systemic effects of treatments such as amalgam fillings and root canals), including interfering with the capacity for self-healing inherent in your entire body and even your teeth, gums and mouth.

 A concise list of the cons of conventional dentistry

-- Conventional dentistry introduces numerous toxins into the body and thus harms human health (and the environment such as by contributing a large part of the air-borne mercury pollution load).
+• Conventional dentistry both directly (e.g. metals) and indirectly (by setting up infections) introduces numerous toxins into the body and thus harms human health (and the environment such as by contributing a large part of the air-borne mercury pollution load).

 There are a number of very active dentists and organisations working to eliminate toxins and harmful procedures from dentistry.